 FSC481Y5 • Internship in Forensic Science

 Note: Internship Placements are arranged by the FSC Program.
-Students MUST apply for this course and the Course Application is due in the February preceding the placement.
+Students MUST apply for this course, and the Course Application is due in the February preceding the placement.
 See the Forensic Science Program website for details on course application, information, and procedures.
 There will be an information session regarding Internship Placements, preceding the application period.
-Students must have one free day (Monday - Friday) to work at their internship placement site and must be in the final year before graduation.
+Students must have one free day (Monday - Friday) to work at their internship placement site and should be in their final year before graduation.
 Students are expected to provide their own transportation to placement work site.

 Course application is required.
 See the Forensic Science Program website for details.